TechBridgeWeekly/blog-starter-kit/source/_posts/css-houdini.md

 ```

 你可以如下操作 CSS style: (source from [CSS Houdini- the bridge between CSS, JavaScript and the browser](http://slides.com/malyw/houdini-codemotion#/27))
+*source from [CSS Houdini- the bridge between CSS, JavaScript and the browser*

 ```js
 // CSS -> JS